michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/01_preface.md

 For developers though, they are a bit more experienced with the inner-workings of computers and with Command Line Interfaces ( CLIs), and find that they prefer the Operating Systems with less consumer features more appelaing.
 This is also why most of the servers on the web use some form of Linux.

-## Why the Subsystem for Linux then?
+## Why use the Subsystem for Linux?

 Web Development on Windows can be somewhat difficult at times because it doesn't have the ability to run POSIX software.
 This is because Windows is considered to be non POSIX-compliant.
 This causes a bit of a problem for Web-devs, and with no native solution they turn to Mac.
 This, in part, is why you might have felt like there was an explosion of Mac usage during the Web 2.0 phase around 2007 - 2008 and why it seemed like all the hottest web startups had Macs everywhere: Macs, in general, were just better when it came to developing for the Web.